HandrewOltenish/Godot_Projects/Readme.md

 72. Worked on the RockBody3D script.
 Intended result was to increase Y position of RockBody3D for every click.
 The unexpected result is that the TreeBody3D and RockBody3D scripts do not work as intended.
 Only _on_body_area_3d is detected.
 73. Worked on fixing signals for tree chopping.
 Area3D signals are getting out of scope for my game.
 74. Fixed the signals for tree chopping.
 Now I have the signal logic in place.
+75. Removed Area3D nodes from Player, Tree, and Rock.
+Added RayCast3D and debugged interactions.